- 6.4.1 Keyring Plugin Installation

 For general keyring installation instructions, see Section 6.4.1, “Keyring Plugin Installation”.
 For installation and configuration information specific to a given keyring plugin, see the section describing that plugin.

-For information about using the keyring UDFs, see Section 6.4.8, “General-Purpose Keyring Key-Management Functions”.
+For information about using the keyring functions, see Section 6.4.8, “General-Purpose Keyring Key-Management Functions”.

-Keyring plugins and UDFs access a keyring service that provides the interface for server components to the keyring.
-For information about accessing the keyring plugin service and writing keyring plugins, see The Keyring Service, and Writing Keyring Plugins.
+Keyring plugins and functions access a keyring service that provides the interface to the keyring.
+For information about accessing this service and writing keyring plugins, see The Keyring Service, and Writing Keyring Plugins.